GeorgeHulpoi/RAGEAngular/README.md

 - [x] Add call **Client** function from **Angular** (sync)
 - [x] Add better **documentation** (see the Source)
 - [ ] Add call **Angular** function from **Client** (sync)
+- [ ] Remove posibility to send a object argument
 - [ ] Add all **RAGE functions/events**
 - [ ] Create a library for client-side